ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Cloudant supports two types of authentication.

 Legacy authentication is where a username or api-key and password are supplied with each request using HTTP Basic Authentication or exchanged for cookie, using a one-off session API call.
-A session cookies is cycled regularly, so you client code needs to capture the refreshed cookie and and store it for subsequent request.
+A session cookie is cycled regularly, so your client code needs to capture the refreshed cookie and store it for subsequent request.
 IAM authentication is the access management system that underpins all of the IBM Cloud services.
 To authenticate with IAM, you need an IAM API key and the host name of the Cloudant service.
 The API key is exchanged for a bearer token using the IAM API and the bearer token is passed to Cloudant with each request.
 The bearer token only lasts for an hour, so must be renewed with the IAM service periodically.
 When a Cloudant service is provisioned, you can generate IAM only credentials or both IAM and Legacy credentials - you decide.